gatfieldlab/NMD_Smg6/README.md

 ### 01_RNASeq_RunMapping.sh: ###
-* Cleaning and Trimming of reads
+* Cleaning and trimming of reads
 * Sequential mapping to mouse rRNA, human rRNA, mouse tRNA, and mouse genom